Cooking with Jell-O: How to Make Cherry Lemon Lime Summertime Slushies

 - To serve, use an ice cream scoop to fill serving dishes or disposable paper cups.
 Serve immediately.

-- once came in celery, Italian, and tomato flavors and have since been discontinued!
+- It once came in celery, Italian, and tomato flavors and have since been discontinued!

 Tips for Delicious Success